stevefox/udacity-cs373-ai-robotics/README.md

 4. Search: Find a path from point A to point B. We would like this to be optimal in some sense.
 In this course, we implement Breadth-first-search for a 2D grid.
 We then modify it to use a heuristic (in this case, L1 distance between grid location and the goal).
 Professor Thrun points out in the lecture that choosing a good heuristic for A* is a deep question.
 Another approach to path planning is Dynamic Programming, which computes a directional policy grid for every point in the map.
 The Dynamic Programming method (i.e., compute everything approach) requires a lot more computation.

+5. Control: In this section, we study the generation of smooth paths (i.e., from the discrete path search results) and motion control with PID controllers.

+6. SLAM